 - We really just want to get to know you and see how you approach a legal problem.

-- The second interview is in front of a panel of four partners, including Kate Oldfield, our managing partner.
+- The second interview is in front of a panel of three or four partners.

 - You will be expected to give a short presentation on a topic given to you in advance.

 - You may also be asked to engage in some role-play around a typical client telephone call.

 - We are looking for bright and sociable individuals who we can help develop into the future partners of our firm.